oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.16 Latest Document Version

 It must be tested that document version has the same value as the the `number` in the last item of Revision History when it is sorted ascending by `date`.
 Build metadata is ignored in the comparison.
+Any pre-release part is also ignored if the document status is `draft`.

 The relevant path for this test is: